Why Use Natural Homemade Cleaning Products

 - Allow to dry overnight and then store in an airtight container

-- To clean and deodorise your toilet just drop a bomb into the bowl and allow to fizz, leave and flush
+- To freshen your loo just drop a bomb into the bowl and allow to fizz, leave and flush.

 Be careful not to add too much liquid as it will start the fizzing reaction prematurely !